MicrosoftDocs/sql-docs/azure-sql/database/azure-sql-passwordless-migration.md

 ---

 > [!IMPORTANT]
-> Although this solution provides a simple approach for getting started, it is not a best practice for enterprise production environments.
+> Use caution when assigning database user roles in enterprise production environments.
 In those scenarios the app should not perform all operations using a single, elevated identity.
-You should try to implement the principle of least privilege by configuring multiple identities with specific permissions for specific tasks.
+Try to implement the principle of least privilege by configuring multiple identities with specific permissions for specific tasks.
 >
 > You can read more about configuring database roles and security on the following resources:
 >